Johann Friedrich Herbart

 Achievements and contributions:

-The main contribution to (what is known): Herbart was the founders of modern scientific pedagogy, founder of educational therapy and a precursor of child psychiatry.
+The main contribution (Best Known for): Herbart was the founder of modern scientific pedagogy, the founder of educational therapy and a precursor of child psychiatry.
 He is also considered a founder of empirical psychology.

 Philosophy

-He regarded mental life as the manifestation of elementary sensory units, idea or “presentations” (Vorstellungen).
+He regarded mental life as the manifestation of elementary sensory units, ideas or “presentations” (Vorstellungen).
 These he conceived as mental forces rather than as mere “ideas” in Locke’s sense.
-The study of their interactions gave rise to a statics and dynamics of the mind, to be expressed in mathematical formulas.
+The study of their interactions gave rise to statics and dynamics of the mind, to be expressed in mathematical formulas.

 Psychology